 This post is aimed at helping users of iPhone 6s Plus (#iPhone6splus) learn how to properly manage their device and make the most of such a hefty Apple handset.
-Read on to learn how to maximize your iPhone’s battery life and make your device work at its ultimate performance.
+Read on to learn how to maximize iPhone 6s Plus battery life and make your device work at its ultimate performance.

 Understanding Apple iPhone 6s Plus Battery Technology

 Your iPhone 6s Plus is schemed with a non-removable internal battery that utilizes a rechargeable lithium-ion technology, offering ultimate performance to your device.

 Apple’s lithium-ion batteries weigh lesser, last longer, and charge more efficiently than the older battery types.
 This new battery technology utilizes fast charging to quickly charge the battery up to 80 percent of its capacity and then switches to slower trickle charging mode to ease the electrical current, thus extending your iPhone’s battery lifespan.

 Note: The amount of time it takes to reach the first 80 percent may vary depending on your phone settings.

 To get the most out of your iPhone, you need to consider two important factors — the battery life and battery lifespan.

 Let’s know their distinctions to understand them better:

 - Battery life refers to the amount of time your iPhone runs before it needs to be recharged.